sailfishos/docs.sailfishos.org/Support/Help_Articles/WLAN_Troubleshooting/README.md

 4. Pull down and select "Connect to Internet"
 5. Select the network, type in the new password and tap "Connect"

 * Check with your network administrator which encryption protocol the network uses.
-Sailfish OS supports **WEP, WPA/WPA2 PSK** and **WPA-EAP (WPA2-Enterprise)**.
-Other encryptions are not yet supported.
+Sailfish OS supports **WPA/WPA2 PSK** and **WPA-EAP (WPA2-Enterprise)** (see the notes below about WEP).
+Other encryption standards are not yet supported.
 In addition, check if the network requires more advanced settings like proxies or IP addresses.
 Those can be tweaked by going to "Settings > System > WLAN", then pressing and holding the network until the popup menu opens and selecting "Edit".

 * After pulling down "Connect to Internet" there is also the option to "Add network" which allows the manual configuration of a new network.
 Obviously, this requires a solid understanding of WLAN technology and detailed information on the characteristics of the WLAN network you are aiming to configure to your Sailfish device.